Other: bedstraw, clivers, goosegrass

 Plant Family: Rubiaceae

 Cleavers is a pasture plant of Britain and North America easily recognized by its clinging leaves and sticky seeds that attach themselves to passing people and animals.
-The entire plant is used in herbal medicine, harvested just before it blooms in early summer.
+The entire plant is used in herbalism, harvested just before it blooms in early summer.
 Cleavers is related to both quinine and sweet woodruff.
 It has no odor, and a slightly bitter taste.

 Usually taken as a tea, but can be eaten or ground fresh.
 Equally as suitable as an extract or capsule and may be lightly sprinkled on food as it has a fresh taste.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.